poornateja22/buy-nest-application/README.md

 # BuyNest - E-commerce Website

 ## Project Overview
-BuyNest is a fully functional e-commerce website built using HTML, CSS, JavaScript, and Bootstrap.
-It includes user authentication, a shopping cart, product management, and an admin panel.
+BuyNest is an e-commerce platform designed to allow users to browse, search, and purchase products easily while giving administrators the ability to manage products and orders efficiently.

 ## User Features: